1973 National Soccer League season

 The 1973 National Soccer League season was the fiftieth season under the National Soccer League (NSL) name.
 The season began in May and concluded in late October with Toronto Hungaria defeating Toronto Croatia for the NSL Championship.
 Toronto Hungaria repeated their success by defeating Croatia for the NSL Cup, which marked the organization's first league double.
 Although Toronto Croatia was defeated in the postseason, they still managed to secure the regular-season title and qualified for the Canadian Open Cup.
-In the Canadian Open Cup final Toronto successfully defended the title for the third consecutive season by defeating Challenge Trophy finalists Toronto West Indies United.
+In the Canadian Open Cup final, Toronto successfully defended the title for the third consecutive season by defeating Challenge Trophy finalists Toronto West Indies United.

 Toronto Croatia was scheduled to participate in the 1973 CONCACAF Champions' Cup against Club América, but the series of matches failed to materialize.
 Stanley Park Stadium was employed for the final time as the Toronto clubs transferred their home venue to the CNE Stadium in 1974.
 The league experienced a further increase in match attendance.

 Overview

 The National Soccer League (NSL) was embroiled in a dispute with the Toronto Indoor Soccer League over the usage of players during the offseason.
 The NSL teams forbade their contracted players from participating in the indoor league without the consent of their clubs.
 Despite the ban, many NSL players ignored the decision and continued playing in the indoor league.
-The league increased in membership to 17 teams with the approval of additional teams in Toronto, and Montreal.
+The league increased in membership to 17 teams with the approval of additional teams in Toronto and Montreal.
 The NSL expanded into Quebec with the return of Montreal Cantalia, and the Toronto representatives were Toronto Melita and Toronto Polonia.
 Melita previously competed in the Toronto & District Soccer League.

-Several teams were rebranded with Hamilton Apollos becoming Hamilton City, and Toronto Olympia was renamed, Toronto Homer.
-London City acquired the NSL franchise rights from London German Canadians, and Toronto Hellas had their franchise revoked.
-The league had an increase in match attendance with Serbian White Eagles, and Toronto Croatia averaging the most.
-The season also marked the final time the Toronto-based clubs would utilize Stanley Park Stadium as their home venue as the municipal government decided to convert the field into a park.
+Several teams were rebranded, with Hamilton Apollos becoming Hamilton City, and Toronto Olympia was renamed Toronto Homer.
+London City acquired the NSL franchise rights from London German Canadians, and Toronto Hellas had its franchise revoked.
+The league had an increase in match attendance, with Serbian White Eagles and Toronto Croatia averaging the most.
+The season also marked the final time the Toronto-based clubs would utilize Stanley Park Stadium as their home venue, as the municipal government decided to convert the field into a park.
 The league administration addressed the continuing fan violence throughout the NSL with league president Joe Piccininni committing to placing stiffer fines the following season.
 The league table was modified after the Ottawa Tigers were suspended in late August after incurring financial problems.